-C. An LEA may be subject to a nonrefundable fine in the amount of one half of one percent of the total construction costs if an LEA fails to report a public school construction project consistent with Section 53A-20 and the Resource Manual to the USOE.
+C. An LEA may be subject to a nonrefundable fine in the amount of one half of one percent of the total construction costs if an LEA fails to report a public school construction project consistent with Title 53E, Chapter 3, Part 7 and the Resource Manual to the USOE.

 (1) The USOE, under the direction of the Board, shall deduct nonrefundable fine amounts from the respective LEA's Minimum School Program allotment at a rate sufficient to complete collection of the nonrefundable fine by the end of the current fiscal year.

 (a) The USOE shall deposit school district nonrefundable fine amounts into the School Building Revolving Account; and